D3lt4lph4/papers/docs/contributing.md

 A bit like above but more in details.

+## Results

+Here put the results of the network, scores in competitions, ...

 ## In Depth

 Here, go full description, tricks and all, keep in mind this is to explain the paper, but still a summary.

+## Warning

+If anything is not specified in the paper but is in the implementation, or anything worth mentioning.
 ```

 ## Datasets